AliGhahraei/just-start/README.rst

 only client uses the Ncurses_ library and it’s similar to a graphical application, but in your terminal.
 More clients are coming soon.

-This app draws inspiration from Omodoro_ and the ncurses client, from Calcurse_.
+This app draws inspiration from Omodoro_, and the ncurses client, from Calcurse_.

 Supported platforms
 -------------------